crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 - There is a local epoch `th.epoch` for each *pinned* thread `th`, and a global epoch `EPOCH`.

-- When a object is deallocated, it is marked with the **current** global epoch, as in the following pseudocode (for now, please ignore the fences and the orderings such as `Relaxed`, `Acquire`, `Release`, and `SeqCst`):
+- When an object is deallocated, it is marked with the **current** global epoch, as in the following pseudocode (for now, please ignore the fences and the orderings such as `Relaxed`, `Acquire`, `Release`, and `SeqCst`):